HelTecAutomation/HeltecDocs/doc/wifi_halow/ht-hd01/source/index.rst

 .. warning::
    The blue light of the device represents a USB-C cable, and the green light represents an RJ45 cable.
 If the color of your indicator does not match the type of network cable you are connected to, you need to change the color of the indicator by pressing the button.

 2. Power on the Dongle-STA.
-Under default conditions, your device is already paired.
 When the device's red light changes to blue or green and stays on, it indicates that the device is functioning properly.

 .. image:: ./img/12.jpg
    :align: center